 When using your scooter, it is good practice to check the tyre pressure before heading out.
 Having the correct pressure will help to keep control of the mobility scooter when travelling.

 Charging and battery

 You should always keep your mobility scooter battery fully charged in between uses.
 This is especially important during winter months as the cold weather can damage the battery and reduce its lifespan.
 If you are able to take your mobility scooter out every day, even if just for a short journey, then do so as this can regulate the power supply.
 Our experts answer the 8 commonly asked questions about Mobility Scooters.

 Always store your mobility scooter undercover when not in use.
 If you are able to leave it in a heated area such as your home or a garage, this is the most ideal solution.
-If this isn’t possible, invest in a waterproof mobility scooter cover and keep it as sheltered as you can.
+If this isn’t possible, invest in a waterproof protective cover and keep it as sheltered as you can.
 Your control panel contains electrical components so keeping this safe from the winter extremities is vital.
 You can purchase a control panel cover to ensure it is protected from the rain when you are travelling.
 Find extra tips on how to store and care for your Mobility Scooter.

 Keep it clean

 Your mobility scooter is more likely to get mud, oil and debris caught on it during winter journeys, therefore keeping it clean is vital.
-Give your scooter a wipe down after every journey, particularly if conditions are wet.
+Give your scooter a wipe-down with a damp cloth after every journey, particularly if conditions are wet.
 One of the main things to avoid is leaving your scooter wet, as this can lead to rust and the faster deterioration of your scooter.
 Read our top 5 mobility scooter accessories blog to see what other gadgets you should invest in.